michalsen/sectorsearch/README.md

 v.02 SectorSearch

+TO DO

-Need to place db credentials in key file.
-.key file in .gitignore
+* db credentials in key file and .key file in .gitignore
+* R::setup in Class